maltezfaria/DataFlowTasks.jl/docs/src/index.md

     may access an element of `A` before it has been replaced by zero!

 No parallelism was allowed in the previous example due to a data conflict.
-To see that when parallelism is possible, spawning `DataFlowTask`s will preserve it, consider this one last example:
+To see that when parallelism is possible, spawning `DataFlowTask`s will exploit it, consider this one last example:

 ```@example simple-example